Run Successful Golf Outings with these Free Golf Tournament Planning Resources

 Step 7: Managing Volunteers for Tournament Day

 Strong volunteers are the backbone of your golf tournament.
 While the golf course is the main attraction, the reason why the event is so enjoyable overall is a strong volunteer team making sure that every attendee is taken care of with close attention.
-While these are some tasks to keep in mind when finding volunteers to help with the event, keep in mind that the glue to the team is the volunteer lead.
-This may be a tournament committee member or it may be another trusted volunteer that has the experience, calm composure, and a solution-oriented attitude.
+While these are some tasks to keep in mind when finding volunteers to help with the event, the volunteer leader is the glue to the team.
+This may be a tournament committee member or another trusted volunteer with the experience, calm composure, and a solution-oriented attitude.

 Step 8: Implementing Contests to Increase Fundraising Potential

-Golf contests and activities can add more variety and fun to a golf tournament, as well as another way to earn significant funds for the event.
+Golf contests and activities can add more variety and fun to a golf tournament and another way to earn significant funds for the event.
 Best of all, they are easy to run.
 Hole in One contests, Beat the Pro, and putting contests are some of the most popular options to add to your golf tournament planning.

 Read more on golf tournament contests.